MTF-Alpha1/woc-history/main.md

 # Woc history

-*The contents were originally plagiarised from [this](https://docs.google.com/document/d/1tl46reu2qjMYFvGOAILWCUb3HDOgEtGEUzeMOzO0Y40/) google doc.*
+*The contents were originally plagiarised from [this](https://docs.google.com/document/d/1tl46reu2qjMYFvGOAILWCUb3HDOgEtGEUzeMOzO0Y40/) google doc (That google document was written by Food Eater).*

 - [Introduction](Introduction.md)
 - Users